radial/core-busyboxplus/README.md

 ## Dockerfile for Busyboxplus

-This repository creates a busybox image with a full chain from scratch using [Buildroot](http://buildroot.uclibc.org).
+This repository creates a busybox image with a full-chain from scratch using [Buildroot](http://buildroot.uclibc.org).
 It was compiled to make use of the small size of Busybox with the following additional items for a "base" image: